kxynos/embedded_hacking/frida/README.md

 [Local::testapp]-> Module.findBaseAddress('testapp')
 "0x563be2666000"
 ```
-We got my applications current Base address *0x563be2666000* and will add 0x11a0 next.
+We got my applications current Base address *0x563be2666000* and will add *0x11a0* next.

 ```
 [Local::testapp]-> Module.findBaseAddress('testapp').add(0x11a0)
 "0x563be26671a0"
 ```

 Pleace this into some python3 code.
-You can try this in the interactive element of Python3 or save it in a file frida-testapp.py.
+You can try this in the interactive console of Python3 or just save it in a file, e.g., *frida-testapp.py*.

 ```
 from __future__ import print_function